liguori/gh-hackathon-dev/README.md

 3) Select the 8 core machine size
 4) Start the Codespace and Happy coding 😊

-# Challenge 1: Retail Store App 🌐
+# Challenge 1: Acustic Device Retail Store App 🌐

 The main challenge is to develop an Application that allows a store operator to manage customer data, product data, and purchase orders.
 The application should be a WebApplication that stores data in an Azure SQL Database and is hosted on an Azure App Service.
 The application should be user-friendly and allow the store operator to view, update, and delete data as required.